ToasterPanic/youtube-videos/README.md

 # ToasterPanic's videos
-An archive of all my YouTube videos (I don't trust YouTube anymore).
+An archive of all my new YouTube videos (I don't trust YouTube anymore).
 These were all acquired via [ytmp3.cc](https://ytmp3.cc)

 ## Copyright Notes
 Some of these use copyrighted music/content.
 Obviously I don't claim ownership of any of it.
 If you want me to take down a video because it contains copyrighted content, send me an email at me@owouw.us .